LukasPertl1/SuperpositionRealData/README.md

 # 2. Install core requirements
 pip install torch torch-geometric matplotlib numpy
-# or simply:
-# pip install -r requirements.txt        # add one if you like
 ```

 The **MUTAG** dataset will auto-download to `/tmp/MUTAG` on first run.